integrify-class2019/integrify-intranet-event-manager-react-app/README.md

-# Integrify intranet Event manager App
+# Integrify Intranet Event Manager React App

 This is an intranet event management react app within Integrify Academy, Helsinki.
 It is created for our June, 2019 demo day at Integrify winter 2019 batch .
 It was using React.
 Happy Using 😀.